dolag233/HoudiniEngineForUnity/README.md

 4. "GPU Instance Path" in the "Bake" section controls the output json file path.
 Every time you press "Cook", "Recook", "Rebuild" button, GPU instance data will be saved if exist.

 5. This json data is organized by the structure "*HoudiniEngineUnity*.HEU_GetGPUInstanceData.*GPUInstanceData*".
-This struct contains 3 array members:
+This struct contains 2 array members:

+   + points[]: type is List<*HoudiniEngineUnity*.*HEU_InstancedPointData*>, represents all points.
+     *HoudiniEngineUnity*.*HEU_InstancedPointData* is a data type storing all essential data of one point, for now it contains following members:
+     + pos: point position
+     + modelToWorldMat: matrix change model space position into world space
-   + protoIndex[]: prototype index of each point, ordered by point number.
+     + protoIndex: index of prototype
-   + modelToWorldMat[]: model to world matrix of each point, ordered by point number.
    + proto[]: prototype data, ordered by prototype index.

    Access the data by the following codes.

    ```csharp
    using System.IO;